SOLV-Code/Open-Source-Env-Cov-PacSalmon/README.md

 * useable annual time series (quality controlled estimates, not raw data)
 * meta-data for time series or individual records
 * inventory of projects where each series was used, documenting where the covariate improved the model.

+For now, we are excluding biological covariates, such as copepod diversity, winter ichthyoplankton biomass, or catch/abundance of other salmon species (e.g., using pink salmon abundance as a covariate in sockeye salmon models).
+In cases where biological variables are part of a multi-variable index, such as the [NOAA Ocean Conditions Index](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/NOAA_OceanConditionsIndex), we include the overall index, and the individual environmental components of index.

 Along the way, we are also compiling an inventory of any interesting sources of environmental information that come up, but are out of scope for this project.
 These are stored on a [wiki page](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/wiki/Other-Sources).